relayr/zerostep/Readme.md

 - You can provide the following options
   - name -> Defaults to ZeroStep
   - loggerCb -> (name) -> {info: (msg) -> void, error: (msg) -> void}
-  - env -> Map, defaults to process.env
+  - env -> Object.
+Defaults to process.env.

 Create a new instance.